titas251/Vector_Implementation/README.md

 # Vector_Implementation
 Vector implementation in C. Made with linked list.

-All comments are written in English.
+All comments are written in Lithuanian.